 Telephone: (207) 791 2625

 Bayside Bowl in Portland, Maine is so much more than just a place to knock down pins – this is an entertainment mecca!
 Local and national music acts play here on Friday and Saturday and many of the shows are free!
-For a schedule of upcoming events, click here.
-Bayside Bowl also has a full service bar and restaurant among the lanes featuring sides, salads, sandwiches and pizzas – check out the menu here.
+Bayside Bowl has a full service bar and restaurant among the lanes featuring sides, salads, sandwiches and pizzas – check out their menu.

 Visit The Rooftoop at Bayside Bowl, where a converted vintage Airstream trailer serving tacos takes pride of place at this open-air venue.
 There’s even a bar up here along with great views of downtown Portland and the Back Cove.
 Enjoy free movies on The Rooftop at Bayside Bowl during sundown each Wednesday in summer.

 What about the bowling lanes?
 Bayside Bowl features 20 USBC sanctioned ten-pin lanes, available by the hour.
-Check here for rates.
+Check online for their open bowling rates.
 Visit Bayside Bowl to strike up a good time while being surrounded by live entertainment, food and drink, movies and great sunset views from The Rooftop.
 You may not bowl a perfect 300 game but you’ll have a perfect time trying.
 Bowling in Portland, Maine has never been better.

 To keep the fun going, locals book events at Bayside Bowl ranging from birthdays to weddings.
 This is certainly a lively place within Portland to hang out and have a good time.
 The PBA (Professional Bowlers Association) has even taken note of the great atmosphere at Bayside Bowl, choosing these lanes to host their Elias Cup Finals in 2017 and the PBA Playoffs in 2019.